mlwilkerson/graphql-subscriptions-spike/README.md

 The spike solution consists of two different server implementations:

-- [graphql-subscriptions-apollo-express](graphql-subscriptions-apollo-express/README.md): Node.js which uses Apollo Server and Express modules.
+- [graphql-subscriptions-apollo-express](graphql-subscriptions-apollo-express): Node.js which uses Apollo Server and Express modules.
-- [graphql-subscriptions-rails](graphql-subscriptions-rails/README.md): Ruby on Rails 5.1 using the `graphql-ruby` gem.
+- [graphql-subscriptions-rails](graphql-subscriptions-rails: Ruby on Rails 5.1 using the `graphql-ruby` gem.

 Note that each server implements the same functionality, so you only need to run one server for the spike solution.